DeibisuK/Proyecto-Web-6to/OSC-Backend/api-gateway/README-AUTH.md

 - If a user has role but gateway returns 403, inspect the token using the Firebase Admin SDK locally:
   `admin.auth().verifyIdToken(idToken).then(console.log)`

+## Synchronization behavior

+The gateway's admin endpoint `POST /admin/assign-role` updates the user's role in the user-service (Postgres) and then attempts to synchronize the Firebase custom claim `role` for that user.
+The response includes `claimsSynced: true|false` and `claimWarning` when claim setting fails.

+Important: After a role change the client must refresh its ID token to pick up updated claims.
+In the browser client call `getIdToken(true)` or sign out/in.

 *** End of file ***